 - 1949: University attorney J.A.
-Williams, especially concerned about conditions in Sections A and B, appears before the aldermen to "remind them of their commitment to maintain the cemetery”.
-The aldermen decide to purchase a tract of land for a new African-American burial ground, now the West Chapel Hill Cemetery.
+Williams, especially concerned about conditions in Sections A and B, appears before the aldermen to "remind them of their commitment to maintaining the cemetery”.
+The aldermen decided to purchase a tract of land for a new African-American burial ground, now the West Chapel Hill Cemetery.

 - 1960: Williams discusses ownership of the cemetery land with the University business office, and finds "no indication that the Board of Trustees took any affirmative action to convey fee simple title to the cemetery property to the town."